7 Introduction to R and the Tidyverse

 Left joins are the most common join operation: Add information from y to the main dataset x.

-Take observations from y and add fitting information from x (Figure 7.3).
+Take observations from y and add fitting information from x ().

-Figure 7.3: Graphical representation of right join operation.
+Figure 7.3: Graphical representation of a right join operation.
 Two tables with a shared first column (A B C, and A B D respectively) are merged together to have columns A B C D. As A and B have a one to one match of values, this remains the same in the joined table.
-The B column between the two have a different value on the third row, and thus is lost from the first table, retaining row 3 of the second table.
-Column C (from the first table) has an empty value on row three, as this row was not in row 3 of the first table that column C was derived from.
+The B column between the two have a different value on the third row, and thus is lost from the first table, retaining row three of the second table.
+Column C (from the first table) has an empty value on row three, as this row was not in row three of the first table.

 dplyr::right_join(